jbhopkins/bioxtasraw/docs/source/tutorial/s2_gnom.rst

     |gnom_panel_png|

 #.
 The GNOM panel has plots on the right.
-These show the P(r) function (top panel), the data
+These show the P(r) function
-    (bottom panel, blue points) and the fit line (bottom panel, red line).
+    (top panel), the data (middle panel, blue points) and the fit line (middle panel, red line), and the fit residual (bottom panel).

     *   *Note:* The fit line is the Fourier transform of the P(r) function, and is also called the regularized intensity.

 #.
 On the left of the GNOM panel are the controls and the resulting parameters.
 You can alter
-    the data range used and the |Dmax| value.
+    the data range used, the |Dmax| value, and the alpha value used.

     *   *Tip:* The Guinier and P(r) |Rg| and I(0) values should agree well.
 The total estimate varies from 0 to 1, with 1 being ideal.
 GNOM also provides an estimate of the quality of